This example shows how to perform a regression

 |Model Year||Predicted MPG Against Weight|

-The relationship between MPG and Weight has an increasingly negative slope as the model year increases.
+an increasingly negative slope as the model year increases.

 Plot fitted regression lines.